-Teaching: In addition to the teaching requirements for the initial review, the candidate will be expected to demonstrate effective teaching evaluated by multiple means which will include, at a minimum, Faculty Course Questionnaires and two other means of evaluation.
-Examples of other means of evaluation are provided in Appendix II of this document.
+Teaching: In addition to the teaching requirements for the initial review, the candidate will be expected to demonstrate effective teaching evaluated by multiple means which will include, at a minimum, student evaluations and two other means of evaluation.
+Numerical ratings of student evaluations are used for no more than one third of the overall teaching rating.
+Examples of other means of evaluation are provided in Appendix I and II of this document.
 This evaluation includes contributions to the instructional breadth, depth, and needs of the department and up-dating curriculum and course materials.
 In addition to classroom teaching, the candidate's work with students outside of the classroom as a mentor, research advisor, independent study director, intern supervisor and similar activities shall be considered here.
-On the FCQ evaluations, an average rating of 4.5 - 5.1on the question which evaluates the instructor on all courses taught since the previous review will be viewed as meritorious; a rating of 5.2 or above will be viewed as excellent.
-In cases where the professor teaches small classes, provisions shall be made for the possibility of the average being lowered because of the effect of a few low FCO scores.
-In those cases, the individual student evaluations shall be provided to the primary committee for a more detailed analysis.
-A rating of excellent will also require evidence of effective teaching, and dedication to student learning.
-Course content, appropriateness of the level of the instruction, and size of class will be considered in interpreting student evaluations.